Water pouring puzzle

 Water pouring puzzles (also called water jug problems, decanting problems, measuring puzzles, or Die Hard with a Vengeance puzzles) are a class of puzzle involving a finite collection of water jugs of known integer capacities (in terms of a liquid measure such as liters or gallons).

 Initially each jug contains a known integer volume of liquid, not necessarily equal to its capacity.

 Puzzles of this type ask how many steps of pouring water from one jug to another (until either one jug becomes empty or the other becomes full) are needed to reach a goal state, specified in terms of the volume of liquid that must be present in some jug or jugs.

-By Bézout's identity, such puzzles have solution if and only if the desired volume is a multiple of the greatest common divisor of all the integer volume capacities of jugs.
+By Bézout's identity, such puzzles have solutions if and only if the desired volume is a multiple of the greatest common divisor of all the integer volume capacities of jugs.